cbutler01/OIRE-Fuzzy-String/README.md

 algorithm being better at picking a value for that category.
 It would also be a good idea to modularize the code more than it is currently since the steps in each of the sections of the program are not overtly dissimilar.

+Further, there are some flaws with the current implementation of the Best Course survey.
+The course number needs to always have four digits, so leading zeros must be inserted.
+The course title processing is mostly functional, but -99 course numbers are all given the same most common course title, which is not intended.
+There also seems to be a bug if a single entry of a course is followed by courses with -99 course titles.
+There is also currently no implementation to match the names of the professors of the courses.